rdevans87/WebAPIs_CodingQuiz/README.md

 ## Web APIs: Code Quiz

 This app features a timed coding quiz on Javascript Fundamentals for students to test their skills on the materials covered in this unit.
 The Code Quiz contains multiple-choice questions and interactive coding challenges to help familiaze students with a typical coding assessment that is often required during the interiew process.

-I built this Coding Quiz using updated HTML and CSS features in Javascript.
-I designed the app to have a responsive user interface that runs in a browser and that with web APIs to store and return.
-The question are displayed in series prompts and the user must answer by clicking on a selection of input buttons.
-Input buttons are collected until until question or answered or time reacheso An algorithim to calculate the data and return score results.
-A time interval is used to create the timer.

 ## User Story